 The evolving process of drug discovery should include innovative culture-based and animal-based efforts that embrace new cutting-edge technology, including target-specific structural and computational drug-based design and the use of genomics.

-- To offer financial support to individuals beginning independent research careers in drug discovery research, including basic pharmaceutics, biopharmaceutics, pharmaceutical technology and pharmaceutical biotechnology at the faculty level.
+- To offer financial assistance to support research efforts to individuals beginning independent research careers in drug discovery at the faculty level.

 Eligibility and Requirements

 - Applicants (U.S. and non-U.S. citizens) must currently be in PhD and/or MS degree granting institutions in the United States.